Tornadoes carve a path through Ohio and Indiana; 1 killed

-The winds knocked homes off their foundations, toppled trees and hurled so much debris that it could be seen on radar, and highway crews had to use snowplows to clear an interstate.
+The winds knocked homes off their foundations, toppled trees and hurled so much debris that it could be seen on radar and highway crews had to use snowplows to clear an Ohio interstate.

 Some of the heaviest damage was reported just outside Dayton, Ohio.